JonathanSadowitz/quill/README.md

 - **Zoom** — Ctrl++ / Ctrl+- / Ctrl+0 (or Ctrl+= for zoom in).
 Zoom level is saved.
 - **Document title** — Filename (or “Untitled”) and unsaved indicator (•) in the centre of the menu bar; word count and zoom on the right.
 - **Fullscreen** — View → Fullscreen or F11 to toggle.
+- **About** — Help → About Quill shows app version and license.

+### Session

+- **Restore last file** — On startup, Quill reopens the last opened file and restores the cursor position.
+The path and position are saved when you open/save a file or when the window is closed or hidden.

 ### Menus & shortcuts